WeblateOrg/weblate/docs/faq.rst

 --------------------------------------------

 Weblate supports pushing translation changes within one :ref:`project`.
-For every :ref:`subproject` which has it enabled (the default behavior), the change made is automatically propagated to others.
+For every :ref:`resource` which has it enabled (the default behavior), the change made is automatically propagated to others.
 This way the translations are kept synchronized even if the branches themselves have already diverged quite a lot and it is not possible to simply merge translation changes between them.